 Underneath the 700's svelte design are eight mics, six of which are designed to hush your surroundings, and they perform incredibly well.
 It took several loud, simultaneous distractions to disrupt my Spotify vibes.
 The 700 couldn't completely mute the noise from a nearby construction site with dump trucks speeding over potholes, but the rest of the racket went unnoticed.
 I didn't hear a peep when commuting on the train during rush hour or when blasting my living room speakers with Avengers: Endgame playing in the background.
 Notably, the 700 blocked all that noise with the ANC adjuster at Level 8 (the highest setting is 10) via the mobile app.

-When it launched, the QC35 II demonstrated industry-leading noise cancellation, and doesn’t disappoint to this day.
-I will always appreciate the headphones' ability to drown out airplane engines and provide solitude for listening to music at home.
-Nevertheless, after testing both models, I noticed that the QC35 II lets in certain high-frequency noises, like air horns and police sirens, into the soundstage.
+When they launched, the QC35 II demonstrated industry-leading noise cancellation, and don't disappoint to this day.
+I will always appreciate these headphones' ability to drown out airplane engines and provide solitude for listening to music at home.
+Nevertheless, after testing both models, I noticed that the QC35 II let in certain high-frequency noises, like air horns and police sirens, into the soundstage.
 These sounds won't throw you completely off-track, but I preferred the 700 for the task.

 Both sets of headphones also have an ambient listening mode, which lets you remain aware of your environment when listening to music.
 The 700's extra mics, primarily the four that work together to amplify vocals when you're speaking, helped me communicate clearly with my barista without having to take off the headphones.
 I managed to eavesdrop on my wife’s Zoom work chats on occasion, too.
 On the QC35 II, this feature isn't as polished and created muffled dialogue.